Quantum convolutional channels and multiparameter families of 2-unitary matrices: Outlook and conclusions

-The coherification of permutation tensors was primarily applied to tristochastic tensors resulting in bipartite unitary matrices.
-However, it can be also generalized for multistochastic permutation tensors giving multipartite unitaries with large entangling and disentangling capacities, see Appendix \ref{app:multistoch}.
+Convolutional channels were based primarily on tristochastic tensors\rd{, thus} resulting in bipartite unitary matrices.
+However, in the final Section \ref{sec:multistoch}, we also generalize \rd{our approach} for multistochastic permutation tensors giving multipartite unitaries with large entangling and disentangling capacities.

+Possible application of our work, beyond the new frontier of the search for perfect tensors, might be its implementation into the recently emerging field of quantum convolutional neural networks (qCNN)~\cite{QCNN1, QCNN2, QCNN3, Herrmann}.
+To fully translate the idea of convolutional neural network on the quantum framework, one has to replace classical states and operations with their quantum counterparts in a suitable way.
+Notably, the convolution layers of quantum networks necessitate a quantum equivalent of the convolution and pooling operation.
+Such an operation should possess several desired properties: (a) the ability to disentangle entangled states, converting non-local correlations into properties of local states; (b) nontrivial impact on computational states, leveraging quantum properties by introduction of coherence; (c) parametrizability, necessary to facilitate the training of convolutional layers.
+Given that entangling power is proportional to a less-known disentangling power~\cite{CLARISSE2007400}, the proposed framework of 2-unitary operations emerges as a strong candidate satisfying the above properties.

+In Appendix \ref{sec:2x2} we present a simple case study, on the example of convolutional channels constructed from orthogonal Latin squares, to show its limited, nevertheless quite remarkable, capabilities in disentangling not only quantum states but the entire maximally entangled basis.

 Our work prompts important and intriguing questions worth further investigation.
 First and foremost, it is tempting to try to generalize our findings into a universal recipe for continuous families of multi-unitary matrices in arbitrary dimension $d$.
 The dimensions $d = 2^n$ are of special interest due to possible applicability in quantum circuits.
-The next open problem is the reasonable construction of a quantum circuit that corresponds to such channels, which is crucial for real-life applications.
-Finally, the issue of connecting the convolution channels into larger networks has only been touched upon and requires further study for more general channels.
+The next open problem is to construct a quantum circuit that corresponds to such channels, which is crucial for real-life applications.
+Finally, the issue of connecting the convolutional channels into larger networks has only been touched upon and requires further study for more general channels.

+\rd{ \textit{Note added:} During the publication process another approach to quantum convolution, particular useful in description and characterization of magic and stabilizer states, was put forward in \cite{Bu2023} and later extended in \cite{Bu2025} in the context of the so called quantum Fourier analysis.
+We note that this approach falls within our framework with Definition 8 from \cite{Bu2025} corresponding to \eqref{multistoch_U}, or Definition \ref{def:convololo_channel} for two-argument case, while the coherification property is explicitly proven in Proposition 12 from \cite{Bu2025}.}